Stefanough/SFA_BLG/source/notes/vim.html.markdown

 * `"+p` - paste from system register (clipboard) while in Normal Mode.
 * `ctrl + shift + v` - This works for pasting while in Insert Mode.

-**Exporer in Vim**
+**Explorer in Vim**

-* `:Explore` - Open Vim's built-in file exporer in the current window.
+* `:Explore` - Open Vim's built-in file explorer in the current window.
 If the current file has unwritten modifications, the window will be split horizontally.
 Use Vim navigation and press `Enter` to open a file or dir.
-* `:Explore!` - Same as above but splits the window verically.
+* `:Explore!` - Same as above but splits the window vertically.
 * `:Sexplore` - Always splits the window (horizontally bu default) and opens the explorer.
 * `:Sexplore!` - Same as above but on a vertical split
 * `:Texplore` - Creates a new tab and opens the explorer.